StanfordLegion/legion/language/README.md

 LD_LIBRARY_PATH (or DYLD_LIBRARY_PATH on Max OS X).
 From this shell, you can either:

-  * Use the Luabind bindings via Lua/Terra
+  * Use the Lua bindings via Lua/Terra
   * Use the C bindings via Terra or LuaJIT FFI
   * Use the language